 9. Know Your Backup Retention and Compliance Standards

-Part of the encryption conversation is compliance requirements.
+Under recovery plans, part of the encryption conversation is compliance requirements.

 Many of the industry-standard and legislative compliance protocols mandate data encryption.
 Disaster recovery plans detail the algorithm used for data encryption in the data center and recovery procedures to meet RTO and RPO targets.

 Retention of files — especially email correspondence — is a big deal for companies in regulated industries.
 Part of any IT disaster recovery plan is the inclusion of policies and corresponding IT protocols that ensure that data retention expectations are met.

 10. Plan for Disaster Recovery Testing Exercises

 Recovery plans are only effective if people test them and everyone knows what their role is when the plan is enacted.